HealthCanada/HPFB/product-monograph/style-sheet/v_1_0/readme.md

 2021-07-09 - Removed special table logic for Recent Major Label Changes section, which previously had suppressed table styles
 2021-07-16 - Added styles for styleCodes Boxed, First, and Last to support Boxed Statement around consecutive SPL text elements (paragraph and list)
 2021-08-09 - Removed rule for First Paragraph StyleCode, which interferes with Boxed Statement
+2021-08-20 - Use local numbers instead of footnote marks, and change styles to allow space for doucle digits

 ## 3. This should be the only processing instruction referenced in the XML PM: